INTELECOM / SCIENCE PHOTO LIBRARY INTELECOM / SCIENCE PHOTO LIBRARY

-NASA's C-9 zero-gravity aeroplane on the downwards descent portion of a parabolic trajectory.
+NASA's C-9 zero-gravity aeroplane on the downwards (descent) portion of a parabolic trajectory.
+Researchers are seen in free-fall inside the aircraft.
 This McDonnell Douglas C-9 aircraft is a variant of the DC-9.
 It is based at Ellington Field near Johnson Space Center, Texas, USA.
 It flies parabolic trajectories over the Gulf of Mexico, producing a few seconds of free-fall to replicate conditions in Earth orbit.
 In a typical flight, 40 to 60 parabolas are flown (65 seconds each), with 25 seconds of free-fall each time.
 This aircraft has been used for parabolic trajectories since 2005, with its primary mission being microgravity research.
-Photographed on 27 January 2006.

 Model release not required.
 Property release not required.